 Oat milk is one in a long line of popular dairy-free milk alternatives available on the market today.
 Pour it in your coffee, mix into a smoothie, or even pour a big glass of oat milk to go with your cookies.
-It may not taste like milk, but unlike rice or soy milk, this plant beverage has a naturally thick texture more like whole milk or cream (and less like lactose-free varieties) making it a heartier, healthier choice.
+It may not taste like milk, but unlike rice or soy milk, this plant beverage has a naturally thick texture more like whole milk or cream (and less like lactose-free varieties).

 What is Oat Milk?